• Skip to primary navigation

 Jump to Recipe Jump to Video Pin Recipe

-Drawing inspiration from my Cuban roots, this vegan Cuban picadillo recipe perfectly captures traditional picadillo's delightful aromas, satisfying texture, and authentic taste but plant-based.
+Drawing inspiration from my Cuban mom, this vegan Cuban picadillo recipe perfectly captures traditional picadillo's delightful aromas, satisfying texture, and authentic taste, but is plant-based.

-If you're craving more Cuban and Spanish-inspired cuisine, be sure to try Vegan Lentil Soup, Vegan Spanish Paella, Salsa Romesco, Mojo Picón, Cuban Mojo Recipe, Vegan Fricase, and Cuban Chimichurri Sauce.
+If you're craving more Cuban cuisine, be sure to try Vegan Lentil Soup, Vegan Spanish Paella, Mojo Picón, Vegan Fricase, and Moros y Cristianos (Cuban Black Beans & Rice).

 Jump to: